-In primary sclerosing cholangitis, scarring worsens, eventually becoming severe (cirrhosis).
+In primary sclerosing cholangitis, bile ducts become inflamed, which can lead to scarring of the bile ducts and liver tissue that progresses, eventually becoming severe (a condition called cirrhosis).
 The scar tissue narrows and blocks the bile ducts.
 As a result, bile salts, which help the body absorb fats, are not secreted normally.
-The disorder resembles primary biliary cirrhosis (see Primary Biliary Cirrhosis) except that it affects the bile ducts outside the liver as well as those in the liver.
-The cause is not known but is likely to be autoimmune (when the immune system attacks the body’s own tissues—see Autoimmune Disorders).
+The disorder resembles primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
+Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more except that it affects the bile ducts outside the liver as well as those in the liver.
+The cause is not known but is likely to be autoimmune Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more (when the immune system attacks the body’s own tissues).

 Inflammation and recurring infection of the bile ducts (bacterial cholangitis) sometimes occur.
 Bacterial cholangitis causes attacks of pain in the upper abdomen, jaundice, and fever.